Scale Insects on Coleus

 Symptoms

-- small brown or tan bumps hiding along the stems, easy to overlook against the colorful leaf pattern above them
+- small brown or tan bumps sitting along the stems, easy to overlook against the colorful leaf pattern above them

-- bumps that feel hard and resist being rubbed off
+- bumps that feel hard to the touch and resist being rubbed off with a light pass of a finger

-- yellowing or weakened growth near heavy infestations
+- yellowing or generally weakened growth concentrated near a heavy cluster of scale

 Causes